 Apart from these apps, you will also have access to all other apps provided by Google.
 However these apps are not part of the agreement between the UT and Google and for these apps the standard Google policies will apply.Was this information useful?Thank you for your feedback

 I already have a Gmail account.
 Can I encounter problems because of that?

 When you activate UT Google Apps, an account is created with your email address firstname.lastname@example.org.
-If you’re private a Gmail account is ending in @gmail.com, nothing will happen with this account.
-You can use this addition to your UT account.
-But we recommend to not use both accounts together or to use them next to each in the same browser, because there are different requirements for each account.
+If you have a private Gmail account, nothing will happen to this account.
+You can use this in addition to your UT account.
+However, we recommend to not use both accounts together or to use them next to each in the same browser, because there are different requirements for each account.
 This may also cause problems when logging on.
-If you are already logged into your browser (or have been) with your personal account, open for logging on to Google Apps for Education, a new privacy or incognito window or use a different browser.Was this information useful?Thank you for your feedback
+If you are already logged into your browser (or have been) with your personal account open, for logging on to Google Apps for Education, a new privacy or incognito window or use a different browser.Was this information useful?Thank you for your feedback

 Where can I find the e-mail addresses of UT employees?